nattlip/com.jilles.x10/README.md

 * X10 OnOff device
 * X10 MS13E and lookalikes sensors (light alarm , movement alarm in one sensor)
+* Dim commands implemented

 What doesn't:

-* Dim and All commands not yet implemented.
+* All commands not yet implemented.

 * The app shows all kind of referencing and extending possible in node.js 4.6.0 with Ecma6 , programming it was an excercise for Ecma6 and referencing